 I was fighting again, a sorry sight, and though he never ate a thing from that year’s summertime garden, the woodchuck had already won.

-The image of me and my pet woodchuck comes from this blog.
-I finally just gave up, and invited him in.
+The image of me and my pet woodchuck (kidding!) comes from an old “Popular Science” magazine, after I finally just gave up, and invited him in.
+(Garden doodle of Margaret’s Supermarket by Andre Jordan,)